 Corded drills must be plugged into a power source, so you’ll need access either to a plug socket or an extension lead.
 They can be used for long periods of time and, with the right drill bits, can tackle metal, stone, and drill large holes with ease.

 Most corded drills have a double handle, so the drill can be safely and effectively used for heavy duty tasks, but that does mean it’s heavier to hold than a cordless drill.

 Compared to a similarly priced cordless model, corded drills have greater torque and higher speed, making them more precise.
-A corded drill can be easily adapted for the task in hand.

 - More powerful than a cordless equivalent drill